vasily-kirichenko/fsharpblog/schedulers.md

 # Scheduler in F# and Kotlin

+Let's explore Kotlin's coroutines a bit deeper.
+How is the cancellation done?

-Let's take a close look at [Agent Based Scheduler](http://www.fssnip.net/6c/title/Agent-Based-Scheduler), realize that it's super overcomplicated, we don't need an actor to start an async computation, so we don't need messages to pack arguments to be able to send them to the actor.
+Pull another victim from FsSnip site - [Agent Based Scheduler](http://www.fssnip.net/6c/title/Agent-Based-Scheduler), realize that it's super overcomplicated: we don't need an actor to start an async computation, so we don't need messages to pack arguments to send them to the actor.
 What's left?
 Just a function that spins up an async:

 ```fsharp